 Both played straight and subverted in The Golden Age series by John C. Wright, as a katana is used to finish off an enemy after he has been hit with hard radiation, nanotech poison and disruptive supergravity.
 On the other hand, said katana is only still a sword in the loosest sense, being stuffed so full of hyper-tech that it almost bursts at the seams.
 Poked fun at by the protagonist, who at one point internally ridicules the soldier for still "carrying a sharp bit of metal made for poking people."

 In The Zombie Survival Guide, the author states that a katana works best when trying to behead a zombie.
 Where did he get this idea from?
 A "lost" scroll about a samurai who chopped the head off a zombie with one, though the weapon's aptitude for beheadings is well documented historically.
+He still recommends a crowbar over swords in general.

 In the middle section of Princess of Wands the heroine uses a magically-imbued katana against the demon in the middle section of Princess of Wands.
 The sword is later seen (but not used) in the last part of the book.